Comment on Proposed Regulations and Submit Petitions

 For more information on submitting petitions, and sample formats, consult Title 21 of the Code of Federal Regulations, Sections 10.30, 10.33, and 10.35.

-Besides accepting public comments and petitions, FDA also schedules public meetings and hearings to discuss and explain its proposals.
+In addition to accepting public comments and petitions, FDA also schedules public meetings and hearings to discuss and explain its proposals.
 These usually are held with industry representatives or consumer groups, but anyone interested may attend and, with advance notice, may comment on a proposal.
-Meetings often are held in the Washington, D.C., area, but sometimes are set in other areas across the country.
-Meetings for the public to present views are announced in the Federal Register.
+Meetings often are held with a virtual component, and for in-person meetings, they are often held in the Washington, D.C., metro area, but are sometimes conducted in other areas across the country.
+Meetings for the public to present views are often announced in the Federal Register.

-Questions about the comment, petition or hearing process should go to FDA Dockets Management, (240) 402-7500.
-Hours are 9 a.m. to 4 p.m., Eastern time, Monday through Friday.
+Contact FDA’s Dockets Management Staff at (240) 402-7500 with questions about the comment, petition, or hearing process Hours are 9 a.m. to 4 p.m., Eastern time, Monday through Friday.